eWert-Online/OSnap/README.md

 The point specified by `(x1, y1)` is the top-left and `(x2, y2)` is the bottom-right corner of the rectangle.
 Everything inside these coordinates is ignored.

-Specifying a ignore region by an selector may be done like this:
+Specifying an ignore region by an selector may be done like this:

 ```json
 {